 3. Maybe you have wrong expectations, or no expectations, of the other person.

-Perhaps you leave messages and there’s never a reply.
-You are always the one making the effort.
+Perhaps you leave messages, and there’s never a reply.
+You are always the one making an effort.
 It’s never reciprocated.
-In normal situations this indicates there is no real friendship.
+In typical situations, this indicates there is no real friendship.

 5. Many relationships weaken and crumble because the parties don’t spend enough time together.
 This could be due to distance, busyness, or different priorities.

 Whatever the reason, if people don’t spend time with each other, they become detached physically and emotionally.

 I encourage you to take time in a quiet place to reflect on the quality of your relationship with God.